f4ruq/datathon-25-notebooks/README.md

 # datathon-25-notebooks
-This repo contains notebooks I wrote for the BTK Datathon 25 competition.
-It was a data science competition hosted by BTK Akademi on Kaggle.
+This repo contains notebooks I wrote for the BTK Datathon 25 competition on Kaggle.
 It was my **first Datathon competition**, and the main goal was to **predict the session_value** of e-commerce user sessions based on their event histories (e.g., views, add-to-cart, purchases, etc.)

 ## My Result
 - Final Rank: **125th out of 571 teams**